kschuler/ling104/index.md

 ### Materials

-- **[Course website](index.html)** (you are here) for schedule, policies, and links to all assigned materials
-- **[Canvas site](https://canvas.upenn.edu/courses/1530046)** for announcements and grade related things
+- **[Course website](index.html)** (you are here) for schedule, policies, and links to all assigned materials and a **[Canvas site](https://canvas.upenn.edu/courses/1530046)** for announcements and grade related things.
 - **[Class blog](https://languageandthebrain.org)** for group projects
 - **[Piazza](https://piazza.com/upenn/fall2020/ling104)** for online discussion

 ### Evaluation
 - **Exams (75%)** - There are four take-home exams, but the lowest exam score is dropped.
-- **Moonshot group project (25%)** -  You'll work as a group to find a solution to a big question in language and the brain.
+- **Moonshot group project (25%)** -  You'll work in groups of 3 to find a solution to a big question in language and the brain.
 Your group will write 6 blog posts on your progress (25 points each) and present a poster (virtually!) on the final day of class (100 points).

 ### Extra Credit
 -  **Research bonus:** Add up to 3% points to your final grade.
-Earn 1% bonus for each hour of research participation via SONA and/or a 1% bonus for ~~attending~~ watching a language-related talk ~~or event on campus~~ online ([here is a list of extra-credit elligible talks on youtube](https://docs.google.com/spreadsheets/u/1/d/e/2PACX-1vT2HlyiQvL7kyYcxfT6mFVLjOzqnlsst_rmb2eGQFphNa7DCYQ-5Fl9F1pw4GhmKLh1yaWjrGBf7LK2/pubhtml?gid=0&single=true)).
+Earn 1% watching a language and brain related talk ~~or event on campus~~ online ([here is a list of extra-credit elligible talks on youtube](https://docs.google.com/spreadsheets/u/1/d/e/2PACX-1vT2HlyiQvL7kyYcxfT6mFVLjOzqnlsst_rmb2eGQFphNa7DCYQ-5Fl9F1pw4GhmKLh1yaWjrGBf7LK2/pubhtml?gid=0&single=true)).

 ## Schedule
 Schedule is subject to change.
 All lectures will be recorded and [posted on Panopto](404.html) a few minutes after each class.